 With so many bars and clubs catering to the LGBT community, Phoenix, Arizona is the gay nightlife hub of the Southwest and has one of the largest selections of gay bars in the nation.
-This is a city where folks love to party, and the scene is generally friendly, unpretentious, and—in many cases—downright cruisy.
-Here's an alphabetical list of the most inviting gay-oriented after-dark venues in the region, including a handful of mixed bars, restaurants, and GLBT-popular coffeehouses of note.
+This is a city where folks love to party, and the scene is generally friendly, unpretentious — and in many cases — downright cruisy.
+Here's an alphabetical list of the most inviting gay-oriented after-dark venues in the region, including a handful of mixed bars, restaurants, and LGBT-popular coffeehouses of note.
 Explore further at Phoenix's many gay bathhouses and sex clubs, and find a great and gay-friendly place to stay.

 With a spacious patio, huge video screens, and a stylish interior with a fireplace and cushy seating, Bar 1 is a nice alternative to the city's pulsing dance clubs and cruisy dive bars, which is not to say you can't meet and make the moves on plenty of cute people in here.
 This is a relaxed video bar with a nice vibe and plenty of diversions, including pool tables and darts.

-GLBT-popular Kimpton Hotels opened the much-anticipated Hotel Palomar in the downtown CityScape development, which includes retail and restaurants.
+LGBT-popular Kimpton Hotels opened the much-anticipated Hotel Palomar in the downtown CityScape development, which includes retail and restaurants.
 A major asset here for both hotel guests and others is the property's Blue Hound Kitchen & Cocktails, a chic but casual restaurant and bar serving terrific mod-American cuisine, from bar snacks to more substantial fare.
-Stop by for happy hour on weekdays (4 to 6 PM) for some enticing food deals.
-Head up to the next level to the hotel's breezy poolside bar, Lustre, to sip cocktails while enjoying fabulous views of the downtown skyline.
+Stop by for some enticing food deals.
+And head up to the next level to the hotel's breezy poolside bar, Lustre, to sip cocktails while enjoying fabulous views of the downtown skyline.

 Bears, leather daddies, and blue-collar guys have long patronized this super-friendly, no-nonsense cruise bar near several other zero-attitude gay hangouts on North 7th Avenue.
 The Bunkhouse has a racially diverse crowd, is quite friendly toward women for a pretty cruisy guys' bar, and has some fun events, like monthly "bear-b-que" cookouts, Southwest Leather Pride parties, and Thursday underwear nights.

 Serious java aficionados favor Cartel Coffee Lab, which has locations in downtown Phoenix, along gallery-studded 5th Avenue in Scottsdale, near ASU in Tempe, and Tucson.
 The baristas here know what they're doing, and the beans are sourced from high-quality coffee farms in Mexico and Central America.
 The original location in Tempe is where all the roasting is done.
-There's good food at these coffee bars, and the Scottsdale location also carries a nice selection of beers and wines by the glass—it's open late, until 9 PM on weekdays and 11 PM on weekends.
+There's good food at these coffee bars, and the Scottsdale location also carries a nice selection of beers and wines by the glass—it's open late, until 9 p.m.
+Sunday through Thursday and 11 p.m.
+Friday and Saturday.

 A rather butch bunch of guys, many who favor cowboy garb, frequent this long-time Phoenix favorite.
 Charlie's also has branches in Chicago, Denver, and Las Vegas.
-An expansive dance floor, regularly updated decor, and great lighting and sound systems help this dependable country-western club keep up with the times and continue pulling in a dedicated crowd.
-Line-dancing and two-stepping are the dance styles of choice (lessons are offered many evenings).
-On Fridays and Saturdays, the place is open until 4 AM, when it draws a more eclectic crowd and plays popular dance music starting around 11 PM on Fridays and 1 AM on Saturdays (when the crowd shifts dramatically, drawing more young clubbers—both men and a fair number of women).
-There's volleyball on Sunday afternoons.
+An expansive dance floor, regularly updated decor, and great lighting and sound systems help this dependable country Western club keep up with the times and continue pulling in a dedicated crowd.
+Line dancing and two-stepping are the dance styles of choice (lessons are offered many evenings).
+On Fridays and Saturdays, the place is open until 4 a.m., when it draws a more eclectic crowd and plays popular dance music starting around 11 p.m. on Fridays and 1 a.m. on Saturdays (when the crowd shifts dramatically, drawing more young clubbers—both men and a fair number of women).

 A hip gastropub in Old Scottsdale's trendy 5th Avenue neighborhood, Citizen Public House serves stellar craft cocktails and creative renditions of classic American dishes.
-From the drinks list, consider the Bijou 13 (with Beefeater 24 and green Chartreuse) or the Rye's Wide Open (Wild Turkey, spiced apple cider, Fever-Tree bitter lemon soda, and sage on the rocks).
 The food is every bit as interesting and perfectly prepared, including pork belly pastrami with rye spaetzle, chicken-and-waffles with almond butter and blue-clover honey, and a memorable dessert of piña colada bread pudding with brown sugar rum praline.

 An old-school neighborhood bar that's been a hit with fans of strippers, drag shows, and the transgender scene since the late seventies, Cruisin' 7th is just a laid-back, low-frills cruise bar.
 It's an all-welcoming place without any attitude.